technofocus-pte/secprodfndtndepth/Labs/Lab 08/Lab 8 - Endpoint Security and Attack Detection using Defender for Endpoint.md

 - To check protection action and recommendations from Windows Security.

+**Note**: This feature is the part of Microsoft Defender for Endpoint P1.

 ## **Task 1: Install git and download the payloads on testvm1**

  1. In the Azure portal search bar, type `virtual machine`, then